-Additionally, products approved for use and successfully marketed in one market may be unable to obtain regulatory approval, become commercially successful or achieve satisfactory rates of reimbursement in other markets.
-Even following initial regulatory approval, the success of a product may be adversely affected by safety and efficacy finding in larger real-world patient populations, as well as by the market entry of competitive products or other product-related developments.
+Products approved for use and successfully marketed in one market may be unable to obtain regulatory approval, become commercially successful or achieve satisfactory rates of reimbursement in other markets.
+Even following initial regulatory approval, the success of a product may be adversely affected by safety and efficacy findings in other clinical trials or larger real-world patient populations, as well as by the market entry of competitive products or other product-related developments.
 For example, in March 2022, Takeda announced that it had received a Complete Response Letter (CRL) from the U.S. Food and Drug Administration (the "FDA") in response to a Prior Approval Supplement (PAS) for NATPARA (parathyroid hormone) for Injection that Takeda submitted to the FDA in late 2021.
 The PAS was intended to address the potential for rubber particulate formation, which was the issue that led to the U.S. recall of NATPARA in September 2019.
 The CRL stated that it could not be approved in its current form.
-Later in 2022, amid significant ongoing supply challenges specific to the product, Takeda announced its decision to discontinue global manufacturing of NATPAR/NATPARA at the end of 2024.
-Additionally, Takeda announced in February 2023 that it received a notification from the Government of Japan's Ministry of Health, Labour and Welfare (the "MHLW") canceling the purchase of 141.76 million doses of COVID-19 vaccine Nuvaxovid Intramuscular Injection remaining under an agreement with the MHLW to supply 150 million doses of the vaccine.
+Later in 2022, amid significant ongoing supply challenges specific to the product, Takeda announced its decision to discontinue global manufacturing of NATPARA at the end of 2024.